RouninMedia/frontend-danis3h-capsules/README.md

     Capsule_Examples:::CX_My_Capsule::Season:Spring||time:evening

-Not unusually, there's no need even to include any explicit **LightModifiers**, so the standard attribute notation would simply be:
+Not unusually, there's no need *even* to include any explicit **LightModifiers**, so the standard *Attribute Notation* would simply be:

     Capsule_Examples:::CX_My_Capsule::Season:Spring